danielk43/selenium_demo/README.md

 ## Usage
-This project builds a Docker image with dotnet sdk 8.0 and the latest stable Chrome for Testing version
+This project builds a Docker image with dotnet sdk 8.0 and the latest stable Chromium and driver version
 Running the image with these .cs and .csproj files mounted will compile the project and execute NUnit framework testing

 Logging into the Publix website is not supported in the curent config, so LOGIN_* build args can be skipped